gokselozgur5/StockManagementSystem/README.md

 # StockManagementSystem

 This project is prepared with PHP and Javascript to manage inventory system online.
-It makes Create, Read, Update, Delete operations about items.
+It makes Create, Read, Update, Delete operations about items and has authorization system.

 # How To Start